 This is not a pattern that spoon feeds you.
-It is nothing but the documentation of how I knit my poncho.
-That is to say, it is a recipe for making a poncho from whatever weight yarn you have in your stash.
+It’s more of a write-up on how I knitted my poncho.
+That is to say, it may be used as a recipe for making a poncho from whatever weight yarn you have in your stash.
 Nothing more, nothing less.

 I knit a wide scarf in stockinette stitch – approximately 23,5 inches wide and 63 inches long.
 Once the knitted piece was finished, I blocked it and (when dry) folded it in half (closed edge to the right).